 - WIndsor Nursing and Rehab, Cedar Falls

 Long term care administration internships must be completed within the state of Iowa, but do not need to be competed in the Cedar Falls/Waterloo area.
-It is possible to split hours and complete the internship at more than one site.

 Student should complete the Long Term Care Administration course (GERO 4170) at UNI either before or during their internship.
 This course is typically offered at night to accommodate students who are interning during the day.